microsoft/Azure_Synapse_Toolbox/PowerBI/README.md

 # This template is a work in progress and is not yet meant for use in production

 This template is a work in progress, but is in a usable state.
+It currently only has realtime pages from querying DMVs.
+It will  get historical data as well as I post updates.

 # Variables